Akaash2409/Coding_Assesment_Marmeto/README.md

 ## Usage

-* __Clone Repository__:  git clone https://github.com/your-username/your-repository.git
+* __Clone Repository__:  git clone https://github.com/Akaash2409/Coding_Assesment_Marmeto.git
 * __Open index.html__: Open the index.html file in your web browser.
-* __Explore Categories__: Click on Men, Women, or Kids tabs to explore products in different categories.
+* __Explore Categories__: Go to Men, Women, or Kids tabs to explore products in different categories.
-* __Responsive Experience__: Test the responsiveness by adjusting the screen size to see how the layout adapts.
+* __Responsive Experience__: Test the responsiveness by changing the screen size to see how the layout adapts.
 * __Add to Cart__: Interact with the "Add to Cart" button to simulate adding products to the cart.

 ## Dependencies